Germany men's national under-21 field hockey team

 The Germany men's national under-21 field hockey team represents Germany in men's international under-21 field hockey competitions and is controlled by the German Hockey Federation, the governing body for field hockey in Germany.

 The team competes in the EuroHockey Junior Championships which they have won seven times.
-They have qualified for all Junior World Cups which they have won a record six times.
+They have qualified for all Junior World Cups which they have won a record eight times.